 Title: Fire Force

-Author: Dave Gibbons, music by Chris Jolly (using his AMC "Advanced Music System" software)
+Author: Dave Gibbons, music by Chris Jolly (using his AMS "Advanced Music System" software)

 Publisher: Quickbeam Software (licensed from Future Software Systems)